WRNW: Top 40 (1983–1985)

-Adult contemporary (1985-2004)
+Adult contemporary (1985–2004)

-Light adult contemporary became the format in April 1985 as "Light 97" with the WLTQ call sign.
-The station's DJ's, before the 1997 sale of WLTQ and WISN Radio from Hearst to iHeartMedia (then known as Clear Channel Communications), often appeared on WISN-TV in various roles, including hosting telethon and remote programming, and programs involving the Wisconsin Lottery in order to keep the line between the Channel 12 newsroom and other station operations clear from impropriety.
+Satellite Soft adult contemporary from Transtar's "Format 41" became the format in April 1985 as "Light 97" with the WLTQ call sign.
+Later adding local programming, the station's disc jockeys often appeared on WISN-TV in various roles, including hosting a telethon and doing remote broadcasts.
+They were also seen on programs involving the Wisconsin Lottery.

-WLTQ featured the popular syndicated Delilah program in the evening shift.
+WLTQ featured the popular syndicated call-in and request show Delilah in the evening shift.

-Despite the station's high ratings over the years (particularly in the "at-work" audience), by 2003, WLTQ's ratings started dropping considerably, as the station's stodgy "Light" image turned many younger listeners away, who associated it negatively as resembling 'elevator music' with the fading of both easy listening and lite AC formats in the late 1990s into the early 2000s.
+The station enjoyed high ratings through the late 1980s, 1990s, and early 2000s, particularly in the "at-work" audience, eventually eroding the audience of its longtime rival, WEZW.
+By 2003, WLTQ's ratings started dropping considerably, as the station's stodgy "Light" image turned many younger listeners away, who associated it negatively as resembling 'elevator music' with the fading of both easy listening and lite AC formats in the late 1990s into the early 2000s.